IgA nephropathy

 - Help control your blood pressure

-- Help remove extra fluid from your blood
+- Help remove extra fluid from your body

 - Lower your cholesterol